Other restricted businesses

 Free desktop software

-- If you're soliciting tax-exempt donations, please change your landing page to clearly indicate your tax-exempt status, including your charity number.
+- If you're soliciting tax-deductible donations, please change your landing page to clearly indicate your tax-exempt status, including your charity number.

-- If you're soliciting political donations that aren't tax-exempt, please change your landing page to clearly indicate that the donation is not tax-exempt.
+- If you're soliciting political donations that aren't tax-deductible, please change your landing page to clearly indicate that the donation is not tax-deductible.

 - In all other cases, don't solicit money or donations in your ad or on your site.